-Hike and scramble directly up from Black Lake and gain the big alcove between Lost Arrow Spire and the East Buttress of Arrowhead.
+Hike and scramble directly up from Black Lake and gain the big alcove between Arrowhead Spire and the East Buttress of Arrowhead.
 FMJ ascends the south face of the East Buttress about 10 feet right of Tommy Caldwell's recent climb (Inside East Buttress).
 It is also possible to follow Ledge 1 north all the way from the southeast shoulder of Arrowhead to the big alcove.

 Standard alpine rack from 0.25 inch to 5 inches plus several slings for chockstones and chicken heads.
 Bring a double length sling to belay at the Bullet.